TeachEngineering is FREE for educators everywhere! No fees. No special kits or materials to buy.

 and ITEEA standards, if they apply.
 You can even

-to find curriculum that directly aligns to your specific standards.
+to find ones that directly align to your specific standards.

 Our approach is "engineering on a shoestring"—meaning in most cases, our activities use materials that you can find in your classroom, school, home, grocery or hardware store.
 There are some exceptions, so make sure to take a quick look at the Materials List to see the complete list of materials required.
 At the top of each activity, we also list the Expendable Cost per Group to give you an estimate of what the materials might cost.